Chengxuan/CodeNinja/README.md

 Any other details about the project you think we should know

 This project is still been building and the 3d ARPannel is being improve.
-More features will be added in the future.
+More features will be added in the future.It based on open source SharpGIS.
 Really hope you will like it.